 A further cause for the misunderstanding of quantum physics originates from the weird and unorthodox processes within the quantum world (Greene & Rogan 2021).
 Studying the quantum world is not intuitive, and many researchers have difficulty communicating the weirdness of quantum physics because it’s not relatable to everyday experiences.
 For example, the quantum phenomenon of superposition, where a particle can be in two places at once, is difficult to relate to something that typically happens in an individual’s day-to-day proceedings.

-Another reason for the general misunderstanding is the lack of actual education of quantum physics by the majority of the public.
-Only a minority of people, specifically those getting higher education degrees, are exposed to quantum physics, leaving a remaining majority unsure of actual quantum physics processes and the current ongoing research.
+Another reason for the general misunderstanding is the lack of actual education of quantum physics in the majority of the public.
+Only a minority of people, specifically those getting higher education degrees, are exposed to quantum physics, leaving the remaining majority unsure of actual quantum physics processes and the current ongoing research.

 Quantum Technology Hype:

-Quantum technology hype is a symptom of misunderstanding.
-This hype is defined as the expectations from the general public about technology.
-Consequently, most of this public doesn’t have a clear grasp of what innovative new quantum technologies are capable of.
-According to CTO of ColdQuanta and JILA Fellow, Dr. Dana Anderson: “…especially of quantum computing, there was a lot of hype.
+Quantum technology hype is a symptom resulting from this misunderstanding of quantum physics.
+This hype is defined as the expectations of the general public about technology.
+Consequently, most of the public doesn’t have a clear grasp of what innovative new quantum technologies are capable of.
+According to Co-Founder and Chief Technology Officer of ColdQuanta (a company specializing in quantum technology) and JILA Fellow, Dr. Dana Anderson: “…especially of quantum computing, there was a lot of hype.
 There was also a lot of misunderstanding on the side of the buyers into the whole idea of what quantum can bring.”

 Quantum hype rose significantly when Google announced its partnership with NASA and Oak Ridge National Laboratory to achieve “quantum supremacy” in 2019.
-According to a 2020 study by F. Smith in Security Dialogue, quantum computing is on the upward trend of the Gartner Hype Chart, placed within the Technology Trigger phase.
-The Gartner Hype Chart is a model to describe the collective expectations of developing technology by the public.
+According to a 2020 study, quantum computing is on the upward trend of the Gartner Hype Chart (a model to describe the collective expectations of developing technology by the public).
 As quantum technology continues to advance, the visibility and expectations of this technology by the public increases (Smith, 2020).
 While the increase in interest is beneficial for companies investing in quantum technology, this interest can also be extremely detrimental to accurately communicating these quantum processes.
 The Quantum Daily science writer and Penn State professor Matt Swayne has found this to be a problem in his own work.
 “My issue is how do I write something that is enthusiastic and something that is interesting but is not hype.
 So, the real struggle for us going forward is balancing enthusiasm, interest, and hype.”